-- navigate to the General node in the project properties - Navigate to the Versioning area - ► Activate the Versioning property. - ► Assign a main number in the Main version: property
+- Navigate to the General node in the project properties. - ▶ Navigate to the area Versioning - Activate property Versioning active. - Assign a main number to the property Main version:

 With this for each project backup a number for the project version is created.
 This consists of the main version and an internally-assigned detail number, separated by a decimal point.
 This detail number is incremented for each project backup.
 The version of a project backup is displayed in: